Estimate Time6 min

 Each year, individuals and businesses are required to pay taxes on any income earned.
 For most people, the bulk of that likely comes from payments for goods sold and services performed, whether you're working full-time, hourly, or as a contractor.
 But it also includes money earned from capital gains (aka, selling assets for a profit), interest, and dividends (periodic payments to shareholders who own certain stocks).

-Once you give Uncle Sam his cut of your earnings—through payroll deductions, quarterly payments, or a check or account transfer at tax time—the government uses the money collected to pay its bills and fund a long list of services, including Medicare and Medicaid, public school education, Social Security benefits, roadway maintenance, law enforcement, federal agencies such as the Food and Drug Administration, and, yes, even the IRS itself—plus much more.
+Once you give Uncle Sam his cut of your earnings—through payroll deductions, quarterly payments, or a check or account transfer at tax time—the government uses the money collected to pay its bills and fund a long list of services.
+This includes Medicare and Medicaid, public school education, Social Security benefits, roadway maintenance, law enforcement, federal agencies such as the Food and Drug Administration, and, yes, even the IRS itself—plus much more.
 Most citizens and entities in the US are required to file annual federal income tax returns, as well as the necessary local and state tax returns where they reside or conduct business.

 Types of taxes

 • Payroll taxes The Social Security tax and the Medicare tax (also called Federal Insurance Contributions Act or FICA tax) are also taxes withheld from employees' pay.
-Funds collected from the Social Security tax are used for retirement and disability benefits.
+Funds collected from the Social Security tax are used for retirement, survivors, and disability benefits.
 Medicare taxes fund medical benefits for workers, retired workers, and their spouses generally at ages 65 and older.
 About a third of federal revenue comes from these taxes.2

 • Corporate income taxes Businesses are required to pay taxes on their profits.
-About 7% of federal revenue comes from these taxes.3
+About 9% of federal revenue comes from these taxes.3

 • Property taxes State and local governments often charge a tax on the value of property owned by individuals and businesses.
 That government-determined value may be larger or smaller than what the owner originally paid for the property.